 RDEC supports larger companies, plus innovative SMEs that aren’t eligible for the SME scheme.

-Here’s a useful article explaining which of the two schemes your company should apply to.
+Here’s a useful article explaining which one you should be applying to.

 If your studio is eligible for SME R&D Tax Relief, you won’t be able to claim R&D Tax Relief and Video Games Tax Relief for the same projects.